Shyamsys/nerf_pytorch/README.md

 # nerf_pytorch
-A minimal implementation of NeRF using pytorch
+A tiny minimal implementation of NeRF using pytorch